 The starting point for compiling the database was the three previously printed indexes, namely : (1) Victoria Bergesen’s very detailed index of Journals 1 to 10, published in Journal Volume 11, (2) Douglas Brown’s simplified index to articles in Journals 1 to 25, published in Journal Volume 25, and (3) the index to Newsletters 1 to 115 compiled by Peter Hyland, (assisted by Betty Kilgour and incorporating earlier indexes by Ronald Brown and Kathy Niblett).
 Douglas Brown updated the Newsletter index to Newsletter 156, which had been available only as a PDF file on the website, and this too was added to the database.

 Initially, Rodney Hampson’s index to the Potteries Jotteries 1981-2001, published in Newsletter 122, was included too, but this was then removed from the general index when it was updated for the separate feature on Potteries Jotteries elsewhere on this website.

 Subsequently, additions have been made to the original sources by working principally from contents pages, rather than looking for every indexable subject on every page of every publication.
 As Victoria Bergesen commented, “editorial practice has varied” over the years, to which may be added that indexing practice too has varied.

-The index database now contains over 20,000 records, amongst which there are certain to be some unintended errors.
+The index database now contains almost 20,000 records, amongst which there are certain to be some unintended errors.
 There are also certain to be additional useful references which could be added.
 Editing the database to improve it is now very easy, so please notify any errors or omissions to : email@example.com

 Why can I search within some PDF files but not all PDF files ?